Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Numerical approximation of the loss function

 \section{Numerical approximation of the loss function}

-In order to solve the above optimization problems, the loss functions $\LRL$ and $\LRD$, and, depending on the optimization scheme, also their gradients, need to be evaluated numerically for candidate reaction coordinates $\vartheta$.
+In order to solve the above optimization problems, the loss functions $\LRL$ and $\LRD$, and, depending on the optimization scheme, also their gradients, need to be evaluated numerically for candidate RCs $\vartheta$.
 The presumed high dimension $n$ of the state space however presents several challenges, which are discussed in the following.